clubconnector/clubconnector.github.io/README.md

 ### Implemented Changes

-In response to our initial user study we ...
+In response to our initial user study we:

+1. Made the title link back to the landing page
+2. Changed the aesthetic design of the site, including adding more color

 ### Future Changes